davelosert/vitest-coverage-report-action/README.md

     coverage: {
       // you can include other reporters, but 'json-summary' is required, json is recommended
       reporter: ['text', 'json-summary', 'json'],
+      // If you want a coverage report even if your tests are failing, include this
+      reportOnFailure: true,
     }
   }
 });